zhumingcheng697/NYU-Dining/README.md

     > Set to `true` to achieve a higher level of automation and flexibility, or set to `false` to allow the users to modify the configuration directly within the CLI using keyboard interaction.

+- `autoQuit` - **Required**. *Boolean*.
+Determines how the program behaves after the test has finished running.
+Default to `false`.

+    > Set to `true` to immediately quit the program after the test has finished running and the email, if configured, has been sent, or set to `false` to let the program to continue listening for keyboard input.

 - `autoRunIntervalInMinute` - **Required**. *Number*.
 Determines if and how often the program should auto rerun.
 Default to `0`.

-    > Set to a positive number and set `devMode` to `true` to let the program automatically rerun after the set interval (in minute).
+    > Set to a positive number and set `devMode` to `true` and `autoQuit` to `false` to let the program automatically rerun after the set interval (in minute).

 - `autoSendEmailAfterRun` - **Required**. *Number*.
 Determines if the program should automatically email the users after the test finishes should errors occur.
 Default to `0`.
 Valid values are `-1`, `0`, and `1`.